AndyDune/ArrayToObjectFieldsMapper/README.md

 It maps array data to object fields and vise versa.

 Data was retrieved from db.
-Next I need to work with it, edit and update.
+Next I need to work with it, edit it and update.
 It is better to encapsulate data in object witch control data and describe it.

 ```php